 - The establishment of a commercial tannery

-- The divesting of key management jobs within the mission to Aboriginal people
+- The divesting of key management jobs within the mission to Arrarnta people

 Pastor Albrecht and his wife Minna left Hermannsburg in 1952 and moved to Alice Springs due to Minna’s deteriorating health.
-He continued to minister to Aboriginal people of the area.
+He continued to serve the Aboriginal people of the area.

 While it would be misleading to say that Aboriginal people always agreed with him, Albrecht’s straight forward nature and his commitment to delivering what he promised earned him the respect of the Arrarnta people2.
 He became an assimilationist who believe that the only viable future for the Arrarnta people was integration into the modern world and he was less tolerant than Carl Strehlow of traditional practices and ceremonies.